spack/spack-tutorial/tutorial_packaging.rst

    `Build Systems
    <https://spack.readthedocs.io/en/latest/build_systems.html>`_.

+   Refer to the links at the end of this section for more information.

-Now we're read to start filling in the build recipe.
+Now we're ready to start filling in the build recipe.

 -------------------
 Adding Dependencies